chanhangyee/neural_profiling/script/README.md

 # Analysis pipeline

-_Refer to the original article for page numbers_
+_Refer to the preprint article for page numbers_

 ## Preprocessing